-Safeguarding, child protection and welfare concerns will be recorded and kept in a separate secure electronic file called CPOMS.
-A tag will be pinned to the top of the student profile page in the Arbor system to denote a separate file exists.
+Safeguarding, child protection, and welfare concerns will be recorded and kept in a separate secure electronic file called CPOMS.
+A tag will be pinned to the top of the student profile page in the Arbor system to denote that a separate file exists.

 Any concerns about a child will be recorded in writing within 24 hours.
-Records will provide a factual and evidence-based account and there will be accurate recording of any actions.
+Records will provide a factual and evidence-based account, and there will be an accurate record of any actions.
 Records will be made and kept using the CPOMS system.
-Where an opinion or professional judgement is recorded this should be clearly stated as such.
+Where an opinion or professional judgement is recorded, this should be clearly stated as such.

-At no time will an individual member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-The body maps will be used in accordance with recording guidance and to support clarity, for example, of areas of injury, marks and bruising and or touching.
+At no time will an individual member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into 'managing allegations' procedures.
+Body maps will be used following recording guidance and to support clarity, for example, of areas of injury, marks, and bruising, and or touching.

-Any concerns will be reported and recorded without delay to the appropriate safeguarding services e.g. MASH or the child's social worker if there is already an open case to social care.
+Any concerns will be reported and recorded without delay to the appropriate safeguarding services, e.g., MASH or the child's social worker if there is already an open case to social care.